The ultimate resource for getting traffic to your website (pt.1)

 Holding events is a great way to build brand awareness.
 For new businesses, it could be something as simple as holding a launch party.
 Another good idea is putting together a ‘try-it-before-you-buy-it’ event.
 For example, a company selling consulting services online could run a free in-person workshop, so people could get free value that sets the company up as a trustworthy authority.
 Another example is company selling goods online might host a physical pop-up store to attract a local audience.

-The great thing about events is you’re able to meet your audience members and grab feedback from the on-the-spot.
+The great thing about events is you’re able to meet your audience members and get feedback from them on-the-spot.
 Even the most off-the-cuff remarks can lead to massive improvements to your business.

 As with many other items on this list though, be careful of hard selling people.
-If people don’t like being hard-sold to on the internet, they like getting pressured in real life even less.
-The key is to provide heaps of value, whichever even format you choose.
+If people don’t like being hard-sold to on the internet, they’ll like being pressured in real life even less.

 If you’re starting a business, chances are, you’re good at what you do, and you know a lot about your topic.
 If you’re confident enough, finding a speaking engagement could be a good way to not only build your company’s brand, but also your personal brand (something that is often neglected!)